The Dish on Dining Out with Food Allergies

 Food allergy fighter Mireille Schwartz is CEO and founder of the Bay Area Allergy Advisory Board, AllergySF.com.
 This article is excerpted from her book The Family Food Allergy Book.

-This article was originally published in Coping® with Allergies & Asthma magazine, May/June 2014.
+This article was originally published in Coping® with Allergies & Asthma magazine, Spring/Summer 2014.